Alphabet Inc. (NASDAQ:GOOG) Shares Sold by Delos Wealth Advisors LLC

 Delos Wealth Advisors LLC decreased its position in Alphabet Inc. (NASDAQ:GOOG – Get Rating) by 11.4% in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 2,800 shares of the information services provider’s stock after selling 360 shares during the quarter.
 Delos Wealth Advisors LLC’s holdings in Alphabet were worth $248,000 as of its most recent SEC filing.

-Several other hedge funds also recently made changes to their positions in GOOG.
-Oxford Financial Group Ltd. lifted its holdings in shares of Alphabet by 17.8% in the 4th quarter.
-Oxford Financial Group Ltd. now owns 4,315 shares of the information services provider’s stock worth $383,000 after purchasing an additional 651 shares during the last quarter.
-Fund 1 Investments LLC bought a new stake in shares of Alphabet in the 4th quarter worth approximately $1,331,000.
-Chilton Capital Management LLC lifted its holdings in shares of Alphabet by 5.6% in the 4th quarter.
-Chilton Capital Management LLC now owns 372,550 shares of the information services provider’s stock worth $33,056,000 after purchasing an additional 19,813 shares during the last quarter.
-Point72 Asset Management L.P. lifted its holdings in shares of Alphabet by 776.8% in the 4th quarter.
-Point72 Asset Management L.P. now owns 143,800 shares of the information services provider’s stock worth $12,759,000 after purchasing an additional 127,400 shares during the last quarter.
-Finally, Davis Investment Partners LLC bought a new stake in shares of Alphabet in the 4th quarter worth approximately $643,000.
+Several other hedge funds also recently made changes to their positions in the company.
+Financial Advisors Network Inc. boosted its position in Alphabet by 4.5% during the 1st quarter.
+Financial Advisors Network Inc. now owns 161 shares of the information services provider’s stock valued at $450,000 after purchasing an additional 7 shares during the period.
+Turim 21 Investimentos Ltda. boosted its position in Alphabet by 10.8% during the 1st quarter.
+Turim 21 Investimentos Ltda. now owns 82 shares of the information services provider’s stock valued at $229,000 after purchasing an additional 8 shares during the period.
+West Michigan Advisors LLC boosted its position in Alphabet by 3.7% during the 1st quarter.
+West Michigan Advisors LLC now owns 252 shares of the information services provider’s stock valued at $704,000 after purchasing an additional 9 shares during the period.
+Somerville Kurt F boosted its position in Alphabet by 10.3% during the 1st quarter.
+Somerville Kurt F now owns 118 shares of the information services provider’s stock valued at $330,000 after purchasing an additional 11 shares during the period.
+Finally, Stonebridge Capital Advisors LLC boosted its position in Alphabet by 1.4% during the 1st quarter.
+Stonebridge Capital Advisors LLC now owns 1,182 shares of the information services provider’s stock valued at $3,301,000 after purchasing an additional 16 shares during the period.
 Institutional investors and hedge funds own 28.69% of the company’s stock.

 Alphabet Stock Performance